datacraft-dsc/DEPs/README.md

 DEPs are open source standard documents free for all in the community to use.

 This repository of DEPs is maintained by DEX Pte.
-Ltd. as a service to the Ocean Protocol community and the broader data economy.
+Ltd. as a contribution to the Ocean Protocol community and the broader data economy.

 ## Contribution process